-Same same but different: Paragliding and hanggliding are fun – both in such a fantastic scenery are amazing and if you have ever wanted to do it: Interlaken is the place to paraglide or for hang gliding, and a great opportunity to see Interlaken from a birds-eye perspective.
+Same same but different: Paragliding and hang gliding are fun – both in such fantastic scenery are amazing, and if you have ever wanted to do it: Interlaken is the place to paraglide or for hang gliding, and a great opportunity to see Interlaken from a birds-eye perspective.

 Have Coffee with a View

-It surely is not the best view of the town (and you won’t see much of the lakes) but it is easy to get there and you can have a coffee with a view and kill two birds with one stone (this quote sounds a bit inappropriate for a veganish person like me but you get it).
+If you stroll Interlaken, you will probably observe an ugly high building – Hotel Metropol is a hotel with a rooftop restaurant.
+A good start to see Interlaken from above.
+The staff is not the fastest and friendliest, but the view is so worth it!However, in a region with so many mountains, it surely is not the best view of the town (and you won’t see much of the lakes).
+But it is easy to get there, and you can have a coffee with a view and kill two birds with one stone (this quote sounds a bit inappropriate for a veganish person like me but you get it).

-It is not in the region of Interlaken, but in the region of Jungfraujoch – for us visitors it does not really matter though.
+It is not in the region of Interlaken but the region of Jungfraujoch.
+For us visitors, it does not really matter, though.
 You cannot hike up there, so it is about using transportation to get to the top.

-I enjoyed my trip there but I do think, it is quite pricy and it was not my absolute highlight – so, if you are on budget, I would not make it a priority (honestly).
+I enjoyed my trip there, but I think it is quite pricy, and it was not my absolute highlight.
+So if you are on a budget, I would not make it a priority (honestly).
 With your Swiss Travel Pass, you get a 25% discount.
 Click here to book your trip to Jungfraujoch from Interlaken.

 Head To Kleine Scheidegg

-The Kleine Scheidegg is a mountain pass at about 2000 meters height and it makes a great stop when getting up the Jungfraujoch – it does not surprise this is one of the places to visit in Interlaken.
-Here, you can also do some hikes around the area.
+The Kleine Scheidegg is a mountain pass at about 2000 meters in height, and it makes a great stop when getting up the Jungfraujoch.
+Get out of the funicular and do some hikes around the area.

-How to get to Oeschinensee: Take a train to Kandersteg station, walk for about 10 minutes before arriving at the gondola station which takes you me up (return ticket about 28€, discount with a Swiss Travel Pass) and then another 20-30 minute walk needed.
-For the ones that do not wanna hike at all, take the little shuttle bus which brings you directly to the lake for a 8€ one way.
+How to get to Oeschinensee: Take a train to Kandersteg station, walk for about 10 minutes before arriving at the gondola station, which takes you up (return ticket about 28€, discount with a Swiss Travel Pass) and then another 20-30 minute walk needed.
+The ones that do not wanna hike at all take the little shuttle bus, which brings you directly to the lake for 8€ one way.

 Discover Grindelwald and Grindelwald-First

-Grindelwald is one of the cutest villages, and a must-see place in the region of Interlaken, of Switzerland and should be on your list.
+Grindelwald is one of the cutest villages and a must-see place in the region of Interlaken and should be on your list.

-Many people assume that Grindelwald is car-free (like some other villages) but it actually isn’t.
-However, it is pretty small so I would combine it with another acitivity like Grindelwald First and actually do hike in that area (more on that later).
+Many people assume that Grindelwald is car-free (like some other villages), but it actually isn’t.
+However, it is pretty small, so I would combine it with another activity like Grindelwald First (see image) and actually do a hike in that area (more on that later).

 Hike Around Bachalpsee

-One of the most beautiful lakes in Switzerland (and thus in the world) is the Bachalpsee (Bachalp Lake).
+One of the most beautiful lakes in Switzerland is the Bachalpsee (Bachalp Lake).
 Hiking or strolling around the Bachalpsee should be on your list, so another reason to visit Grindelwald and do some hiking.

-However, the hike takes a couple of hours and is not super easy but doable for anyone who is kind of fit.
+However, the hike takes a couple of hours and is not super easy but doable for anyone fit.
 You need to get up to Grindelwald First and then start your hike from there.
-You can – of course, skip the cable car, and do the hike only but it really is tiring so it depends not if you are fit but how super fit you are.
+You can – of course, skip the cable car and do the hike only, but it really is tiring, so it depends if you are fit but how super fit you are.

 Get Up Niederhorn Mountain

-When I visited Niederhorn Mountain it was quite cloudy but once the cloud disappeared the view was amazing and that view confirmed what I had known before: Lake Thun is just amazing and the only thing better than being on it (boat), being in it (swim) or being next to it (drive, stroll) is to look at it from above.
+When I visited Niederhorn Mountain, it was quite cloudy, but once the cloud disappeared, the view was amazing.
+That view confirmed what I had known before: Lake Thun is just amazing, and the only thing better than being on it (boat), being in it (swim), or being next to it (drive, stroll) is to look at it from above.

 Enjoy Views From Niesen Mountain

-You will see the many paragliders from there but also it is very family-friendly and has a restaurant on top which makes it a great place to spend a few hours.
+You will see the many paragliders from there, but it is also very family-friendly and has a restaurant on top, making it a great place to spend a few hours.

 Hike Up Männlichen Mountain

 If you are into hiking, then get up to Männlichen Mountain.
 Though I have not hiked up myself, it is a popular hike in Interlaken.
-On a clear day, the Swiss Skyline (the Swiss mountains Eiger, Mönch, and Jungfrau) is visible from many places but the view from Männlichen Mountain is quite amazing (according to hear-say).
+On a clear day, the Swiss Skyline (the Swiss mountains Eiger, Mönch, and Jungfrau) is visible from many places, but Männlichen Mountain’s view is quite amazing (according to hear-say).